 UK tax policy.

-The Chief Financial Officer of the UK and Middle East is responsible for leading the UK tax strategy as a board member.
+The Chief Financial Officer of the UK and Ireland is responsible for leading the UK tax strategy as a board member.

 This strategy has been approved by both the UK board of directors and Randstad Global Tax department based in the Netherlands which is part of the ultimate controlling party, Randstad NV.